The person you're chatting with in this box may not be the person you see on this page, but we can still help you!

 UNCG provides current students and employees with several versions of EndNote:

-1. EndNote X5 is an application installed on library computers and in ITS computer labs.
-EndNote X6 is also available via the campus network through Run Advertised Programs.
-NOTE: Currently the computers in ITS labs have an EndNote tab in Word allow you to use Cite While You Write and those in the library do NOT have an EndNote tab inside MS Word.
+1. EndNote X6 is an application installed on library computers and in some ITS computer labs.
+EndNote X6 and EndNote X7 are available via the campus network through Run Advertised Programs.
+NOTE: Currently the computers in ITS labs have an EndNote tab in Word allow you to use Cite While You Write and those in the library CITI lab do NOT have an EndNote tab inside MS Word.

 - You can import references from most library databases, from the library catalog, and from Google Scholar